-Table V-2 shows the forecasted coverage of annual debt service on the Outstanding Bonds as of December 15, 2013, based on the Department of Transportation's estimated total Program Income for 2014 through 2021.
+Table V-3 provides a summary of annual debt service due on the Outstanding Bonds and shows the forecasted coverage of annual debt service on the Outstanding Bonds as of December 15, 2014, based on the Department of Transportation's estimated total Program Income for 2015 through 2022.
 The estimated Program Income includes both Registration Fees and certain Other Registration-Related Fees for this period.
 See "REGISTRATION FEES; Estimated Future Registration Fees" and "OTHER REGISTRATION-RELATED FEES".
 There can be no assurance that the following estimates will be realized in the amounts shown.

-In addition, Table V-2 also shows the forecasted coverage of annual debt service on both the Outstanding Bonds and the Outstanding Notes, with the latter reflecting the Subordinated Debt Service Fund Requirement for each respective series of Notes with interest calculated at an assumed interest rate of 5% per annum.
+In addition, Table V-3 also provides the expected amortization of the Outstanding Notes and shows the forecasted coverage of annual debt service on both the Outstanding Bonds and the Outstanding Notes, with the latter reflecting the Subordinated Debt Service Fund Requirement for each respective series of Notes with interest calculated at an assumed interest rate of 5% per annum.